 - Parental leave can be taken at any time between the birth of a child and the child turning eight years of age.
-Parents with disabled children can take Parental leave until their child reaches the age of 18 years. - Parental leave can be taken for between one week (minimum) and five weeks (maximum) per calendar year for one or two children, and seven weeks for three or more children. - When one parent has taken Parental leave of at least two weeks, they can transfer the other parent two weeks from the rest of their leave.
+Parents with disabled children can take Parental leave until their child reaches the age of 18 years. - Parental leave can be taken for between one week (minimum) and five weeks (maximum) per calendar year for one or two children, and seven weeks for three or more children. - When one parent has taken Parental leave of at least two weeks, they can transfer two weeks from the rest of their leave to the other parent.

-- All employed parents with non-disabled children up to the age of eight years or disabled children up to the age of 18 years, who have completed at least six months of continuous employment with the same employer, and provided that at least 26 weeks of employment have elapsed. - Same sex couples cannot legally parent a child together in Cyprus.
+- All employed parents with non-disabled children up to the age of eight years or disabled children up to the age of 18 years, who have completed at least six months of continuous employment with the same employer and have been employed for a period of twelve months within the previous twentyfour months before the start of the period for which parental leave benefits are being applied. - Same sex couples cannot legally parent a child together in Cyprus.
 They cannot adopt a child together or be recognised as the parent of a child who was conceived by a female partner through medically assisted reproduction.
 They are also not eligible to apply for surrogacy.

-Variation in leave due to child or family reasons (e.g. multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents
+Variation in leave due to child or family reasons (e.g., multiple or premature births; poor health or disability of child or mother; lone parent); or delegation of leave to person other than the parents

-- In the case of premature birth or the mother having health issues, Parental leave can be taken before birth. - In the case of widowed parents, the leave can be increased to 23 weeks.
+- In the case of premature birth or the mother having health issues, Parental leave can be taken before the expected week of birth. - In the case of widowed parents or single parents the leave can be increased to 23 weeks.